alfasoftware/morf/README.md

 ### Cross-platform Snapshots and Cloning
 - Clone or dump a full database, including schema and data
 - Create a dump of a MySQL database as XML, restore to Oracle
-- Copy a live NuoDB database directly into in-memory H2
+- Copy a live PostgreSQL database directly into in-memory H2
 - Run a JUnit test over an in-memory H2 database using a snapshot from a live Oracle environment
 - Automatically run missing upgrades after restoring from a snapshot